-The Treasurer is a Constitutional Officer and is elected every four years as established by the Virginia Constitution.
-The primary responsibilities of the Treasurer are to collect and account for all tax revenues for the City of Hampton.
+QUESTIONS: The treasurer is a constitutional officer elected every four years as established by the Virginia Constitution.
+The primary responsibilities of the treasurer are to collect and account for all tax revenues for the City of Hampton.

-The Treasurer is responsible for collecting personal and business property taxes, real estate taxes, storm water fees, and other miscellaneous special assessments and taxes.
-Taxes are due and payable in two equal installments on June 5th and December 5th.
-Tax bills are mailed to taxpayers the last Friday in April for tax payments due June 5th and the last Friday in October for tax payments due December 5th.
-Taxpayers can remit payment by mail, pay online, in person, or the treasurer's office outdoor drop box located at 1 Franklin Street.
+The treasurer is responsible for collecting personal and business property taxes, real estate taxes, storm water fees, and other miscellaneous special assessments and taxes.
+Taxes are due and payable in two equal installments on June 5 and Dec.
+5. Tax bills are mailed to taxpayers the last Friday in April for tax payments due June 5 and the last Friday in October for tax payments due Dec.
+5. Taxpayers can remit payment by mail, pay online, in person, or the Treasurer’s Office outdoor drop box located at 1 Franklin St.

 - Personal Property Taxes - What are personal property taxes?